 But nowadays I prefer things to be slightly healthier when possible.
 I get it – chicken wings aren’t the stuff skinny waistlines and healthy bodies are made of, but when a gal’s got a craving, sometimes it just must be met.
 That’s why a few years ago we set out to make wings healthier, if at all possible.
 We start with a dry rub and some serious smoke.

-Mr. Musky uses the Big Green Egg or the Traeger (when at the cabin) to smoke the wings for two hours.
+Mr. Musky uses either the Big Green Egg or the Traeger to smoke the wings for two hours.

 He uses hardwood charcoal, and pecan chips for a subtle flavor that doesn’t overpower the chicken.
 He sets the smoker to 250 degrees so they cook low and slow.
 Halfway in, he opens the lid to give them a little toss and to make sure things are progressing nicely.